COVID desk: Information for visitors to The Netherlands

 - Wash your hands often and thoroughly.

 - Stay at home if you have symptoms that may be caused by a COVID-19 infection and take a test.
 Even if you are vaccinated.

 - Cough and sneeze into your elbow.

 Entering the Netherlands and holidays

 Travelers to the Netherlands should check their local authorities' travel advice for the Netherlands.
 Also make sure to check whether your country of origin is on the Dutch list of safe countries.
 For an up-to-date overview of the measures that are in place for your trip, check out the detailed requirements here.

 For more information about the various travel documents, COVID-19 test options, and quarantine guidelines, visit the Dutch government's website.

 The Netherlands has largely opened up so you can book your stay at all available accommodation for your holiday, such as hotels, campsites and holiday parks.
 Before traveling to your booked accommodation, don't forget to ask the owner about applicable rules.
 Shops in the Netherlands are open once again, too (subject to compliance with the applicable rules) and will be happy to welcome you.
 Please note, that earlier closing hours will apply at least until 4 December (20:00 hours for essential shops and 18:00 hours for non-essential shops) and wearing a mouth mask is compulsory in all shops.

-- Restaurants and cafés are closed between midnight and 6 AM.
-Nightclubs and discos will remain closed altogether.
+- Restaurants, cafés, bars and nightclubs are closed between midnight and 6 am